openaudioserver/library/README.md

 # Library Index

-This is a media library indexer for NodeJS that asynchronously traverses your library root folder(s) and catalogs media files, indexes some metadata and file information, and saves a JSON catalog for music software.
+This is a media library scanner for NodeJS that asynchronously traverses your library root folder(s) and catalogs media files, indexes some metadata and file information, and saves a JSON catalog for music software.
+Your folder structure should be `/library/artist/album/file`.
+Each library root folder you specify will save a `library.json` file indexing its contents.
+When you load your library these files are merged together into a single library.
+Library objects have ids that are sequential across your entire library.

 You can clone the project and run it from a command line: